fogfish/esio/README.md

    }
 ```

-### Running `esio`
+### Running Esio
-The library exposes all its functionality through [public interface](src/esio.erl), allowing client application to manage socket connection to Elastic Search, execute basic key/value (hashmap-like) operations and search arbitrary documents in Elastic Search.
+Esio exposes all its functionality through its [public interface](src/esio.erl).
+This enables client applications to manage socket connections to Elasticsearch, execute basic key/value (hashmap-like) operations and search arbitrary documents in Elasticsearch.

-You can experiment with `esio` features in your development console.
-This requires downloading Erlang/OTP version 18.0 or later and Elastic Search.
-The docker container is easiest way to run standalone instance of Elastic Search for development purposes.
+You can experiment with Esio's features in your development console.
+This requires downloading Erlang/OTP version 18.0 or later and Elasticsearch.
+Elasticsearch's Docker container is easiest way to run standalone instance of Elasticsearch for development purposes.

 ```
 docker run -it -p 9200:9200 fogfish/elasticsearch
 ```

-Build and run the library in development console:
+Build and run Esio in your development console:
 ```
 make && make run
 ```

-Let's create an index and store some documents
+Let's create an index and store some documents:

 ```erlang
 %%
 %% start library